 6 Tips to Help Your High Schooler With Senioritis

 The college application process is over, Spring Break is upon us, prom is around the corner and graduation is quickly approaching for our high school seniors.
-After 12 or more years in school, they are almost done and as they hunch over their laptops to complete their final projects and take their final exams.
+After 12 or more years in school, they are almost done, and they hunch over their laptops to complete their final projects and take their final exams.
 They can feel freedom in the air!

 And so, if you have a senior at home, it is likely that they are experiencing some form of a highly contagious phenomenon that is frequent among high schoolers – it’s Senioritis.
 You may also know it by its other name, although not quite as familiar, The Senior Slump…and the time is also approaching for them to take The Big Leap when they go off to college later this year.
-(Look for another article on that in July!)

 You may recognize the symptoms.
 They include:

-- Increased tardiness, laziness and procrastination
+- Increased tardiness, laziness, and procrastination

-- An increase of social events
+- An increase in social events

 - Mild to extreme cases of apathy in homework